-Too many times I hear that you can’t survive without multitasking.
+Too many times, I hear that you can’t survive without multitasking.
 Checking emails during a meeting, responding to a door knock while trying to focus on your work seems to be a common scenario at the workplace.
-While many times it pays off to be able to take care of multiple things at once, it would be useful to take a look at our brain to see when it is NOT the best strategy.
+While it often pays off to take care of multiple things at once, it would be useful to look at our brain to see when it is NOT the best strategy.

-So next time you convince yourself that by multitasking you are getting more work done- think again.
-If you take activity as the synonym of productivity you may get very disappointed when the performance review time comes!
+So next time you convince yourself that you are getting more work done by multitasking- think again.
+If you take activity as the synonym of productivity, you may get disappointed very soon!

 Join me for this FREE event Q&A with Sharmin every other Friday (Next: May 7th, May 21, …) Zoom at noon PST/3 PM EST. Only 10 spots per session.

 This article was originally published in Nov 2012.
 Feature image: Pixabay.